 The music of Luke Dahn has been called "terrific, awfully good" (Sequenza 21) and "blessed with a vigorous rhythmic sense" (Fanfare), and has been performed by groups such as the Moscow Conservatory Studio for New Music, the League of Composers/ISCM, the NODUS Ensemble, the NEXTET Ensemble, Composers Inc., the University of Iowa Center for New Music and the violin/piano duo Wolfgang David and David Gompper.
 Venues have included Carnegie Hall, Rachmaninoff Hall (Moscow), the Estonia Academy of Music (Tallinn), the Frankfurter KuenstlerKlub, Harvard University’s Memorial Church, the Miami ISCM Festival Series and the N.E.O.N.
 (Nevada Encounters of New Music) Festival at which he was awarded the Max Di Julio Prize.
 Several of his works are available on the Albany label.

 Dahn earned graduate degrees in composition from the University of Iowa and Western Michigan University.
-Dahn teaches composition and music theory at Northwestern College in Orange City, Iowa, where he also serves as chair of the music department.
-In addition, he is co–founder and serves as co–artistic director of Ensemble Périphérie, and also serves on the Board of Directors of the League of Composers/ISCM.
+After serving eight years at Northwestern College (IA), Dahn joined the faculty at the University of Utah in 2015.
+In addition, he is co–founder and co–artistic director of Ensemble Périphérie, and also serves on the Board of Directors of the League of Composers/ISCM.

 Buffalo Dance for alto saxophone and piano was named winner of the 6th Biennial J.D.
 Robb International Composers’ Competition 2014.
 Originally written for world renowned saxophonist Kenneth Tse, Buffalo Dance will be featured on the 2015 J.D.
 Robb Composers’ Symposium at the University of New Mexico on March 22–25, 2015.
 Update: A recording of the performance by saxophonist Dustin Hunter and pianist Tzufeng Liu is now available here.